qzhang503/proteoQ/README.md

 As expected, we saw zero overlap between human and mouse gene sets.
-Within each organism, low-redundancy `red` cells overwhelm the heat map and might have impeded us from capturing high-redudancy terms in `blue`.
+Within each organism, low-redundancy `red` cells overwhelm the heat map and might have impeded us from capturing high-redundancy terms in `blue`.
 We can, however, readily de-emphasize the `red` cells by data filtration.
 In the example shown below, we chose to keep more redundant terms at distances shorter than or equal to 0.33: